 The map shown below is the result of applying the following expression:

 Status includes Minor Flood, Major Flood, Moderate Flood.

 Click a gauge to view its pop-up for more information.

-Step 3 — Return to search using “flood” and scroll down to locate the National Water Model (Hourly) layer and click (+) to add it to the map.
+Step 7 — Return to search using “water forecast” and scroll down to locate the National Water Model (Hourly Forecast) layer.
+Click (+) to add it to the map.

 From the National Water Model (Hourly Forecast) item details we learn that the layer presents a time-enabled model from the National Weather Service that forecasts streamflow volume and velocity for the entire United States.
 The model predicts the flow in every river reach of the National Hydrography Dataset.

-Step 4 — Adjust the layer order to draw the gauges on top of the streams.
-In Content, grab the Live Stream Gauges layer and drag and drop it above the National Water Model layer.
+Step 8 — Adjust the layer order to draw the gauges on top of the streams.
+In Layers, grab the Live Stream Gauges layer and drag and drop it above the National Water Model layer.

 The flood map

-In just a few clicks a map showing current flood conditions and hourly forecasts for streams had been created.
-The map has been zoomed to the Gulf Coast area where Hurricane Sally’s effects are currently in evidence.
+In a minute or so, with just a few clicks, a map showing current flood conditions and hourly stream forecasts has been authored.

 Since the National Water Model (Hourly Forecast) layer is time-enabled, a time slider appears at the bottom of the map.
-Using the time slider you can (a) play or pause the animation, (b) step forwards or backwards in time intervals, or (c) adjust time settings to set the playback speed, time span, and time display.
+Using the time slider you can (a) play or pause the animation, (b) adjust the time slider interval, (c) step forwards or backwards in time intervals, or (d) open Time slider options to adjust time settings to set the playback speed, time span, and time display.